How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 Response: Yes, the IRS takes PFIC and FBAR compliance very seriously.
 The penalties are substantial, and enforcement is increasing due to international data-sharing agreements.
 It's crucial to address any non-compliance promptly.

-If you have not yet declared PFIC, then you fall under the Section 1291 Fund (Excessive Distribution) category by default which kicks in when you sell your mutual funds.
+If you have not yet declared PFIC, then you fall under the Section 1291 Fund (Excessive Distribution) category by default.

 Failure to file Form 8621 does not trigger a specific IRS penalty, but can lead to audit risks and incorrect tax filings.